ParallelMaths/parallel/pages/1-maths-jokes.md

 [This article from the Telegraph newspaper](http://www.telegraph.co.uk/news/science/11029161/The-Fields-Medal-is-the-greatest-prize-in-maths.html) provides some history about the Fields Medal, the biggest prize in mathematics.

 [This website](https://betterexplained.com/articles/techniques-for-adding-the-numbers-1-to-100/) goes into more detail about ways of adding the numbers from 1 to 100, and is worth looking at.

-Don’t forget, your score and answers will be available [here](www.parallelogram.org.uk/Sunday-answers-and-score) from 7.31 on Sunday.